mooffie/mc/src/lua/doc/SCREENSHOTS.md

 [/figure]

-Tip: Note the @{git:drop-shadow.lua|drop-shadow} effect for dialogs, and how the _Sort order_ dialog was @{git:dialog_mover.lua|moved} away from the center to make the screenshot more useful.
+Tip: Note the @{git:drop-shadow.lua|drop-shadow} effect for dialogs, the
+@{git:dialog-icons.lua|frame icons}, and how the _Sort order_ dialog was
+@{git:dialog_mover.lua|moved} away from the center to make the screenshot more useful.
 This "pyrotechnic" is implemented with just a few lines of Lua code.
 No "code bloat" is involved here.

 <!-- --------------------------------------------------------------------- -->